mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 One implication is that the number of packets a QUIC stack transmits depends on whether it can fit ACK and DATAGRAM frames in the same QUIC packet.
 Suppose the application creates many DATAGRAM frames that fill up the QUIC packet.
 In that case, the QUIC stack would need to create additional packets for ACK frames, and possibly other control frames.
 The additional overhead could, in some cases, be reduced if the application creates smaller RTP packets, such that the resulting DATAGRAM frame can fit into a QUIC packet that can also carry ACK frames.
-Another implication is that multiple RTP packets in either QUIC STREAMs or QUIC DATAGRAMs might be encapsulated in a single QUIC packet, which is discussed in more detail in {{coalescing-packets}}.
+Another implication is that multiple RTP packets in either QUIC streams or QUIC DATAGRAMs might be encapsulated in a single QUIC packet, which is discussed in more detail in {{coalescing-packets}}.

 Since DATAGRAMs are not retransmitted on loss (see also
 {{transport-layer-feedback}} for loss signaling), if an application is using DATAGRAMs and wishes to